 Penketh South Primary School encourages all pupils to develop a love for the English language through the spoken and written word.

 Mastery over language empowers pupils to communicate effectively, creatively and imaginatively, as well as allowing children engagement with the world at large.
-We aim to inspire a love of learning and promote high expectations, celebrating both success and effort so that pupils relish the challenge of learning and become determined, resilient individuals.
+We aim to inspire a love of learning and promote high expectations, celebrating both success and effort so that pupils relish the challenge of learning and become determined, resilient learners.
+We want to fire their enthusiasm by using quality texts which inspire them.
 We believe that all pupils should be able to confidently communicate their knowledge, ideas and emotions through their speaking and writing and discover that through their reading, others can communicate with them.
 Our aim is for children to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
 We want pupils to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 We believe that all pupils should be encouraged to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style by the time they move to secondary school.
 All good writers refine and edit their writing over time, so we want children to develop independence in being able to identify their own areas for improvement in all pieces of writing, editing their work effectively during and after the writing process.
 We do not put ceilings on what pupils can achieve in writing and we do not hold pre-conceptions about any pupils’ ability to make progress.

 We teach English as whole class lessons, so that all children have access to the age-related skills and knowledge contained in the National Curriculum.
 Within lessons, teachers and teaching assistants target support for children who need it to enable them to achieve at an age-related level wherever possible.
 This may involve a greater level of scaffolding and access to additional support materials such as word banks or a greater level of modelling.
 High attaining children are given opportunities to extend their writing in a variety of ways, including through showing greater control in their writing, a deeper understanding of the impact that their writing has on the reader and by using a higher level of vocabulary and grammar features.